Is Kenya Becoming The New Dubai?

 Of the two buildings being constructed, one would accommodate a superclass hotel sprawling audaciously across 150 rooms.
 Things will get cozier as the possibility of a helipad is being touted to be constructed out of the roof.
 With this in place, top functionaries can boycott traffic encumbrances of the draining Nairobi traffic, softening their transit to the airport.

-Kenya is not minimizing its architectural strides and Nairobi (its capital) is ambitiously buckling up its shoes to become the new Dubai.
-This is no longer a farfetched dream, with two gigantic Dubai-based investors, Hass Petroleum and White Lotus, now looking forward to make this a solid reality soonest.
+Kenya is not minimizing its architectural strides and Nairobi (it’s capital) is ambitiously buckling up its shoes to become the new Dubai.
+This is no longer a farfetched dream, with two gigantic Dubai-based investors, Hass Petroleum and White Lotus, now looking forward to making this a solid reality soonest.

 Across the last ten years, investors have been reaping sizable returns from real estate investing.
 “Ten years ago, anything, honestly anything, would sell out,” says Sakina Hassanali of Hass Consult, a property agency not really connected to Hass Petroleum.
 House prices have subsequently taken a head from the vibrant development flourishing the Kenyan Real Estate sector even, going up.